Adele H. Stamp Student Union: Entertainment

 A movie theater, named the Hoff Theater, is located in Stamp.
 First opening in 1975 and renovated in 2002, the Hoff includes a seating capacity of 550, Dolby Digital surround sound, and a concession stand.
 The TerpZone, located in the Basement Level of Stamp, is an entertainment center that includes a bowling alley, billiard tables, an arcade, and projection screen televisions for viewing sporting events.
 The Art and Learning Center is located in the basement level by TerpZone and hosts student classes and activities such as dancing, ceramics and other arts and crafts.
 An art gallery, The Stamp Gallery, prominently presents exhibitions on the first floor of Stamp and controls work throughout the Stamp.
 Immediately next to Stamp is the Nyumburu Amphitheater, which often features outdoor performances of various sorts.

 Dining

-Dining options in Stamp include a food court that houses a Chick-Fil-A, Hibachi San, Moby Dick: House of Kabob, Panda Express, Roy Rogers, Saladworks, and Qdoba.
+Dining options in Stamp include a food court that houses a Chick-Fil-A, Hibachi San, Moby Dick: House of Kabob, Panda Express, Saladworks, and Qdoba.
 Additionally, a Subway is located in the TerpZone.
 The Maryland Food Collective, a not-for-profit, worker-owned business located in the Stamp basement, formerly offered organic, fair-trade food options, but closed in 2019.
 The Coffee Bar, located on the first floor of Stamp, brews Starbucks coffee, in addition to selling various soups and sandwiches.
 There is also a convenience store, The Union Shop.
 The Maryland Dairy, which uses milk from local cows and has specialty ice cream flavors for each coach, is located in Stamp.